tsabunkar/db_mysql_practice/readme.md

 - Onces learned SQL its pretty easy to switch from one DB to another DB that uses SQL
 - What makes DBMS Unique are the features they offer, not the Language (i.e- SQL)
+- MySQL is open source software backed by Oracle.

+---

+# SQL

+- SQL – the language of the relational database
+- SQL is the standardized language used to access the database.
+- ANSI/SQL defines the SQL standard.

+- SQL contains 3 parts:

+  - Data definition language includes statements that help you define the database and its objects, e.g., tables, views, triggers, stored procedures, etc.
+  - Data manipulation language contains statements that allow you to update and query data.
+  - Data control language allows you to grant the permissions to a user to access specific data in the database.

 ---